-The SETAPAK program currently has 8 national partners and 40 regional civil society partners and covers 8 provinces: Aceh, Riau, West Sumatera, South Sumatera, West Kalimantan, East Kalimantan, North Kalimantan, and Central Sulawesi.
+The SETAPAK program currently works with over 70 Civil Society Organizations (CSOs), including in National Level: Aceh, Riau, West Sumatera, South Sumatera, West Kalimantan, East Kalimantan, North Kalimantan, Central Sulawesi, Papua and West Papua.
 These are all areas with abundant forest resources and peatlands that are vulnerable to rapid land use change.